warbacon/zunder-zsh/README.md

     --color=marker:#f5e0dc,fg+:#cdd6f4,prompt:#cba6f7,hl+:#f38ba8"
 ```

-All the Catppuccin presets are in [catppuccin/fzf](https://github.com/catppuccin/fzf)
+All the Catppuccin presets are in [catppuccin/fzf](https://github.com/catppuccin/fzf).

-and you can see more in [here](https://github.com/tinted-theming/base16-fzf/tree/main/bash).
+You can see more in [tinted-theming/base16-fzf](https://github.com/tinted-theming/base16-fzf/tree/main/bash).
 Sourcing one of them should do the work:

 ```zsh